IamManchanda/list-rendering-javascript/README.md

 ## List Rendering in Vanilla JavaScript (& Node)

+Within this codebase.
+The Main file is [this](./js/script.js).

-Within this codebase!
-Please do the following:
+To Run this on Dev Console, Please do the following:
 - Install Node
 - Fork and clone this project
 - `cd` into this project